JonnyAlpha/Central/README.md

 As part of the overall project, the intent will also to have a mobile robot called Hammerstein Mk2.
 Hammerstein will be the eyes and ears on the ground for Central.

 **Explanation**
 The main program is called pi_central.py, this contains the main program.
 In the same folder you will need an image named reference.jpg, this is the image that is used by function face_detection to check whether the face (if found) is recognised.
 Once recognised the program will play a number of videos.
 These videos need to be in the same folder as the main program or the path to them needs to be amended in pi_central.py

+**Requirements**
+To run the program the following mudules will need to be installed: opencv deepface python-vlc